-Earnings season in the US is in full swing with Amazon, Facebook and Google parent Alphabet all reporting earnings last week.
-Photograph: Denis Charlet/AFP/Getty Images
+US earnings season is in full swing right now, with Amazon, Facebook and Google parent Alphabet all reporting earnings last week and Apple scheduled to do likewise after the market close today.

 For the most part, earnings have been uninspiring but investors aren't displeased, judging by the fact the S&P 500 closed at new highs again last week.
 Expectations were low coming into earnings season, with analysts projecting a slight decline in corporate profits.
 Chief executives (CEOs), too, appeared cautious; according to a Goldman Sachs report that examined the words used by them in earnings and conference call transcripts, CEO sentiment in June hit its lowest level in at least a year, with a "sharp increase in negative mentions" of growth.
 Nevertheless, CEOs may be "more confident than perceived", Leuthold Group strategist Jim Paulsen argued in a recent note, pointing to the fact they have been increasing dividend payments at a brisk rate.
 Thus far, the data suggests Paulsen is right and that companies were playing their usual game of underpromising and overdelivering, beating deliberately low-balled estimates.
 More than three-quarters of companies have beaten estimates, which is an even higher rate than usual.